sicuranext/kong-ai-spam-filter/README.md

 - OpenAI (GPT-4o, GPT-4o-mini)
 - Google (Gemini 2.0 Flash)
 - Anthropic (Claude 3.7 Sonnet)
-- *coming soon* Local models with ollama
+- Local models with ollama

 When spam is detected, the plugin can either block the request entirely or log the incident, depending on your configuration.